An activity represents a system-provided or custom task—accessible through an activity view controller—that can work with the current content.

 Examines properties of both the image and its parent view to determine whether the image should be stretched, scaled, sized to fit, or pinned to a specific location

-In iOS 7, an image view that contains a template image applies the current tint color to the image.
+In iOS 7 and later, an image view that contains a template image applies the current tint color to the image.

 As much as possible, ensure that all images in an image view have the same size and use the same scale.
 If your images have different sizes, the image view will adjust them separately; if your images use different scale factors, they may render incorrectly.

 A map view presents geographical data and supports most of the functionality provided by the built-in Maps app (shown below in Photos).

 A map view: